whowell1/whowell1github.io/content/en/blog/Exploring HKCR Registry Key.md

  When I was visiting friends during Christmas break, a friend's relative was watching basketball on a streaming site.
 With his permission, I asked to see his laptop to check if any strange downloads were attempted, but nothing caught my eye initially.
 But I saw some peculiar extensions in the recycle bin.
 Since I knew that he only used the computer for surfing the internet and editing documents, I decided to do some proactive hardening for him.

 The Windows Registry is like a library that stores essential information about a computer's configuration settings, preferences, and settings.
-The library is broken up into different sections called Hives, each with a key and subkeys (where something is stored) and associated value (what is stored) within them.
+The library is broken up into different sections called registry hives, each with a key and subkeys (where something is stored) and associated value (what is stored) within them.

 A particular key, HKEY_CLASSES_ROOT\Directory\shell\open in the Windows Registry, contains information related to file extensions.
 The purpose of this key is related to defining the actions that occur when a user double-clicks or selects "Open" on a directory (folder) in the Windows File Explore.
 Every time a user tries to open a file on their computer, the operating system checks this key to see how to open it.
 For example, when a user tries to open a .txt file, Windows looks up how this application can be run (by default, it is via Notepad) and then determines how to edit and execute the file.